lukerbs/pi-tracker/README.md

     1. The Private IP address of your Raspberry Pi
     2. The public IP address of your Router
     3. The port number that the web application will run on (8000)
   * **Note:** The process of enabling port forwarding is different for every router and internet service provider.
 Research the correct steps for your specific internet provider.
+Google 'port forwarding flask applications'.
 ### SSH into the Raspberry Pi from your Laptop or Desktop Computer
   * Open your laptop or desktop terminal application
   * SSH into the Raspberry Pi: